StoryCloud/code-style-guides/javascript-style-guide.md

 In JavaScript, the values `false`, `undefined`, `null` and `NaN` are falsy, but so are `''` and `0`.
 This is unfortunate, because sometimes empty strings and zero are "valid" values from a business perspective.
-Therefore, when checking for the "existence" of a value, it is unreliable to rely on truthiness or falsiness.
-Instead, you should explicitly check for bottom values.
+Therefore, when checking for the "existence" of a value, it is better to be explicit than to rely on truthiness or falsiness.

 Do: